 The Alola forms of Pokemon aren't separate Pokedex entries.
 Therefore, you don't need to capture them to complete the Pokedex.

 However, we know that won't stop you from wanting them.
 After all, you've "gotta catch 'em all".

 The other part to the Pokemon Let's Go after game is a brand new feature called Master Trainers.
 Defeating each and every one of the Master Trainers will show you're a true Pokemon Master.

-Shiny Pokemon are the hot topic in the Pokemon community right now.
+The allure of shiny Pokemon is something most Pokemon trainers are drawn to.
+Pokemon Let's Go has been no exception.
 Unsurprisingly, they are extremely rare, none more so than the enigma Mewtwo.
 Consequently, trainers are spending thousands of hours shiny hunting in Pokemon Let's Go.

 Due to the time being spent, it is vital to do everything you can to increase the chances of a shiny Pokemon spawning.
-We offer help with these shiny Pokemon Let's Go guide.
-By the looks of the poll below some of you could use it!
+We offer help with these shiny Pokemon Let's Go tips.

 Hardcore Pokemon fans will be looking to take things one step further.
 Competitive Pokemon trainers will be looking for perfect IV Pokemon.

 The stats of wild Pokemon are random but you can do things to increase the chances of finding stronger Pokemon.
 This is primarily achieved through catch combos which is explained below.